SaurabPoudel/library-management-system/CONTRIBUTION.md

 # Library Management System - Contribution Guidelines

 Welcome to the Library Management System project!
-We appreciate your interest in contributing to our project.
 This document outlines the guidelines and steps to follow when making contributions.
 Please take a moment to read this guide and familiarize yourself with the contribution process.

 ## Getting Started